Gloomy forecast for Davos: crises aplenty, but few world leaders

 “Of course there may be inconveniences such as missing opportunities to hold bilateral meetings, but that won’t undermine the importance of Davos,” he said.

-A Chinese official who has attended Davos regularly but will not go this year said China had never expected to make progress on the trade row with the United States at the meeting.
+A Chinese official who has attended Davos regularly but will not go this year said China had never expected to make progress at the meeting on the trade dispute with the United States.
 “It’s just an occasion for making a policy statement,” he said.

-The low turnout amongst major Western leaders may also give more prominence to political personalities who may otherwise be upstaged.
-Davos will be the first major international outing for Brazil’s President Jair Bolsonaro, elected on a wave of anti-establishment and conservative nationalism also seen elsewhere.
+The low turnout among major Western leaders may also give more prominence to political personalities who may otherwise be upstaged.
+Davos will be the first major international outing for Brazilian President Jair Bolsonaro, elected on a wave of anti-establishment and conservative nationalism also seen elsewhere.

 He said on Twitter he would present “a different Brazil, free of ideological ties and widespread corruption”.

-For business chiefs the value of Davos lies not so much in the public sessions but in the networking and deal-making opportunities on the sidelines of the main conference.
+For business chiefs, the value of Davos lies not so much in the public sessions but in the networking and dealmaking opportunities on the sidelines of the main conference.

-“It’s the best place to pitch for ideas, build connections and get your brand known,” said Chen Linchevski, CEO of Precognize, an Israel-based start-up developing software that prevents technical or quality failures at manufacturing plants.
+“It’s the best place to pitch for ideas, build connections and get your brand known,” said Chen Linchevski, chief executive of Precognize, an Israel-based start-up developing software that prevents technical or quality failures at manufacturing plants.

 “It’s the kind of place where in a few days you meet people you wouldn’t easily meet otherwise,” said Linchevski, who is paying 50,000 Swiss francs ($50,495) to attend the event.

-Additonal reporting by Yawen Chan in Beijing, Kaori Kaneko, Tetsushi Kajimoto and Linda Sieg in Tokyo, Tom Miles in Geneva, Dmitry Zhdanikov in London, Anthony Boadle in Brasilia, Editing by William Maclean
+Reporting by Silvia Aloisi; Additional reporting by Jeff Mason in Washington, Yawen Chan in Beijing, Kaori Kaneko, Tetsushi Kajimoto and Linda Sieg in Tokyo, Tom Miles in Geneva, Dmitry Zhdanikov in London and Anthony Boadle in Brasilia; Editing by William Maclean and Peter Cooney